GeekCQ/cf-set-ciphers/README.md

 Compatible, Legacy) or custom lists.
 Features logging for tracking changes.

+## Requires:
+A subscription to CloudFlare Advanced Certificate Manager is **required** to set custom cipher suites

 ## Installation

 1. Clone the repository or download the *cf-set-ciphers.py* script.